-1. Preclude achieving eighty percent of minimum density with reduction of lot size; or

-2. Preclude meeting minimum connectivity requirements for subdivisions.
+- 1.Preclude achieving eighty percent of minimum density with reduction of lot size; or - 2.
+Preclude meeting minimum connectivity requirements for subdivisions.

 Farm or forest resources.
 An applicant for development may claim that the regulated grove or trees was a designated farm or forest use, tree farm, Christmas tree plantation, or other approved timber use prior to development application.
 "Forest practices" and "forestlands" as used in this subsection shall have the meaning set out in ORS 30.930.
-"Farming practice" as used in this subsection shall have the meaning set out in ORS 215.203.
+"Farming practice" as used in this subsection shall have the meaning set out in ORS 30.930.
+"Farm use" as used in this subsection shall have the meaning set out in ORS 215.203.
 In this case, the applicant may propose an alternative mitigation plan to be approved by the community development director.
 Finding: Complies with Condition.
 The subject site contains a total of seventeen trees that are subject to the provisions of this section.
 Four of these trees are proposed to remain while 13 trees are proposed to be removed.
 The Applicant did not identify the size of three deciduous trees located on lot 9.
 Prior to final plat, the Applicant shall submit a tree mitigation plan in accordance with OCMC 17.41.
 The Applicant can meet this standard through Conditions of Approval 17.